aguegu/sourcekit.cc/PiTray-lite.md

 1. Got a micro SD card ready with operating system compatiable with raspberry pi, like NOOB, Raspbian or Ubuntu.
 Refence: [1](https://www.raspberrypi.org/software/) [2](https://www.raspberrypi.org/software/operating-systems/) [3](https://www.raspberrypi.org/documentation/installation/installing-images/) [4](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)

-2. Insert the Micro SD card into the micro SD socket onboard.
+2. Insert the Micro SD card into the micro SD socket on PiTray.

 3. Make sure the `eMMC Boot` switch is at the `ON` position.

-4. Mount the CM4 without eMMC on PiTray.
+4. Mount the CM4 without eMMC on PiTray. *CAUTION: be careful of the CM4 position, align the CM4 layout corner marks and holes, otherwise CM4 or PiTray would get damaged*

 5. Plug Other devices you may needed such as HDMI, Ethernet, USB (***see below***) Keyboard.